mfractor/mfractor.github.io/docs/support.md

 ### Visual Studio Windows

-To obtain the log files for Visual Studio Mac:
+To obtain the log files for Visual Studio Windows:

  1. Go to the top menu bar and click on the **Extensions** menu item.
  2. Under **Extensions**, select **MFractor** then **Help** and finally **Submit Feedback**.